mberehulka/sipeed_m0sense/README.md

 ./serial.sh
 ```

-Double check if the current folder do not have a space in the end !, ex.: 'home/.../sipeed_m0sense /...'
+Double check if the current folder has any space, ex.: 'home/.../sipeed_m0sense /...', may cause problems !